n1ghty/pkg_list/README.md

 # THIS REPOSITORY IS OBSOLETE
-All PKG tools are now combined in pkg_tool (https://github.com/n1ghty/pkg_tools)
+All PKG tools are now combined in pkg_tools (https://github.com/n1ghty/pkg_tools)